In Her Place (2024 film): Plot

 In 1955, writer María Carolina Geel, who uses the pen name Georgina Silva, fatally shoots her lover Roberto Pumarino at the restaurant of the Hotel Crillón in Santiago and is put on trial for murder.
-The case becomes the focus of a media circus because of its circumstances, putting scrutiny on Aliro, the judge handling the case, and her paralegal assistant, Mercedes, who treats the case as a routine affair.
-Due to the controversial nature of the case, the trial is held without spectators, with only Aliro, Mercedes, Carolina, and the relevant lawyers and witnesses in attendance.
+The case becomes the focus of a media circus because of its circumstances, putting scrutiny on Aliro, the judge handling the case, and his paralegal assistant, Mercedes, who treats the case as a routine affair.
+Due to the controversial nature of the case, the trial is held without spectators, with only Aliro, Mercedes, Georgina, and the relevant lawyers and witnesses in attendance.

-As the trial proceeds, Aliro and Mercedes learn that the case is inspired in part by a similar case in 1941 at the same hotel in which María Luisa Bombal shot her lover at the Hotel Crillón.
+As the trial proceeds, Aliro and Mercedes learn that the case is inspired in part by a similar case in 1941 at the same hotel in which María Luisa Bombal shot her lover.
 They also learn from multiple witnesses that Georgina and Roberto's relationship was a volatile affair marked by moments of high passion and frequent rows.
 Georgina's former husband and sister defend her reputation, while Roberto's acquaintances paint a contrary picture.
 However, Mercedes is moved when a witness recalls Georgina angrily rejecting a vacuum cleaner gifted by Roberto and throwing into a river, saying that she did not want to conform to female stereotypes.